Fulfillment center vs Warehousing: Which is Best for Your Business?

 Fulfillment centers and warehouses find themselves used interchangeably, yet they play very different roles.
 Learn about these key differences on the blog.

-To do this, it’s important to understand the nuances of the fulfillment center vs warehouse debate.
 This guide will explain the differences and similarities between the two and how to choose between them.

 What is a Warehouse?